 - high-temperature heat and feedstock in energy-intensive industries, and

 - fuels for heavy and long-distance road transport, shipping, and aviation.

 Hydrogen is enjoying renewed and rapidly growing attention in Europe and around the world.
 In 2020, the European Commission and six member states published hydrogen strategies, highlighting its importance as a cornerstone of long-term decarbonisation.

 Biomethane has multiple benefits, most importantly its full compatibility with the existing gas grid.

 EU renewables targets are set in the Renewable Energy Directive (RED).
 Therefore, including the proposed 11% renewable gas target and the sub-targets for biomethane and green hydrogen in the RED revision is the preferred option.

-“Gas for Climate” proposes that the 11% target for renewable gas should be implemented as a consumption target, and to be met by economic operators which can be large gas suppliers; similar to the existing renewable fuels target as part of the RED II.
+“Gas for Climate” proposes that the 11% target for renewable gas should be implemented as a consumption target and be met by economic operators, which can be large gas suppliers, similar to the existing renewable fuels target as part of RED II.
 As specified in RED II Article 25 (1), member states shall set an obligation on fuel suppliers to ensure that the share of renewable gas within the final gas consumption is at least 11% by 2030.
-Member States should have the option, to further define the gas consumption target, e.g. set specific consumption targets per end-use sector.
+Member States should have the option to further define the gas consumption target, e.g., set specific consumption targets per end-use sector.

-[In the UK measures such as the UK Government's “Green Gas Initiative” (Green Gas Support Scheme (GGSS)) will work towards achieving the EU biomethane and blue hydrogen target.]
+[In the UK, measures such as the UK Government's “Green Gas Initiative” (Green Gas Support Scheme (GGSS)) will work towards achieving the EU biomethane and blue hydrogen targets.]